bhk/irk/incremental.md

    from evidence of parallelism (e.g. overlapping time frames in the most previoss recalc), or perhaps from knowledge of how parallelism is employed in the code (e.g. help from the language runtime).

+### Void Cells

+Cells that yield no value (or, more generally, those that yield a constant value) are a special case.
+These are sometimes used for side effects -- they consume incrementally computed values and send them out into the enclosing environment (e.g. the DOM tree).
+When their dependencies change, they are marked dirty, which ensures their recalculation, wherein they can re-apply their side effects.
+Dirtying the cell dirties its parent, and its parent, and so on, to the root cell where it ensures an asynchronous update will be performed, which will then propagate back up the dependency graph to the void node.

+It would be possible to handle void cell recalculation more directly.
+Instead of marking its parent dirty, a void cell could directly register with the root, which would place it in a list.
+After the ordinary update algorithm completes, it would then proceed to update each "dirty void", but only those that remain live.
+A dirty void cell may be non-live (having no parents) after the ordinary update, in which case it should be skipped.

+There is however, one unfortunate complication.
+The "dirty voids" update might itself affect the liveness of dirty void cells.
+So, to avoid updating non-live cells, we must apply these dirty void updates in the appropriate order ... which is the order as determined by walking the dependency graph.
+If we had an efficient way of ordering the dirty voids, we could apply it to all cells in general!
+But one other possibility is to simply avoid this optimization for dirty voids that have other dirty voids as descendants (indirect dependencies).

+The parent-child relationship is still important for determining liveness and controlling the lifetimes of these cells, but the parents do not need to be directly involved in recalculation since void cells cannot affect them.

 ### Scope of Memoization